hakbailey/pattern-service/specifications/pattern_specification.md

 - A pattern **MAY** contain a `templates/` directory to hold templates specific to catalogs that may publish the pattern, such as Red Hat Developer Hub or ServiceNow.
 - The `templates/` directory **MAY** contain one or more catalog template files.

-### `execution_environments/`

-- A pattern **MAY** contain an `execution_environments/` directory.
-- If included, the `execution_environments/` directory **MUST** contain exactly one execution environment definition file following the [documented format](https://ansible.readthedocs.io/projects/builder/en/stable/definition).
-- The execution environment definition file **MUST** include all dependencies needed to execute the pattern automation(s), including system, Python, and Ansible collection dependencies.

 ## Example Pattern Directory